skylerchiu/IMSE2113-Assignment-1/README.md

 # How to run locally:
 ## Zipped folder:
 1. Extract all the contents from the zipped folder
+2. Ensure an interpreter with Django is selected.
-2. Run `python manage.py runserver`
+3. Run `python manage.py runserver`

 ## From git: